Pizza bomber: Media attention

 A collection of news articles that reported developments in the Wells story was analyzed in a scientific study of information novelty.

 In fiction

+In "Wednesday Warrior", a 1972 episode of the police procedural television show Adam-12, Malloy and Reed confront a panicked bank robber who tells them he is wearing a backpack bomb tied on by a stranger who forced him to rob the bank.

 The 2011 American comedy film 30 Minutes or Less depicts a pizza delivery man being forced to wear a bomb vest and rob a bank, with the mastermind seeking the money to hire a hitman to kill his father and receive his inheritance.
-The film's similarity to the Wells case was criticized by Wells' family, but Sony Pictures Motion Picture Group said the cast and crew were not aware of the Wells case and the screenwriters were "vaguely familiar" with it.
+The film's similarity to the Wells case was criticized by Wells' family, but Sony Pictures Motion Picture Group said the cast and crew were not aware of the Wells case and the screenwriters were only "vaguely familiar" with it.

+In the 2021 TV drama Murder Diary episode 22-24, police explosive ordinance disposal team members mention the 8631 Peach St address and the pizza bomber case in their simulation training, and later were called to diffuse neck collar bombs that were placed on two hostage victims.